 Rio de Janeiro Carnival in Brazil

-- Natural beauty of Rio
+- The natural beauty of Rio.

 - Definitely “bucket list” type event you must see once!

-- More affordable than Salvador (street parties are free)
+- More affordable than Salvador

-- Less hectic/ more organized than Salvador
+- Less hectic/more organized than Salvador.

 - Better hotel infrastructure.

-- More touristy than Salvador with international tourists
+- More touristy than Salvador with international tourists.

-- Smaller style street parties versus Salvador
+- Smaller style street parties versus Salvador.

 Still have questions or need help deciding?
 Contact one of our reps or call us at 1-877-456-WILD and we can help you!
 Need pricing for any of our Carnival in Brazil packages?
 Fill out the form below and we’ll get back to you ASAP!